 Tahani, a native of Amman, Jordan, graduated in architecture from the University of Jordan.
 While still in Jordan, she worked for Apple Computers doing computer training and technical support and then for a graphic design firm.
 Reflecting her love of historic architecture, she received an MA in Historic Preservation from the University of MD School of Architecture.
 Before joining Landis, she was with Drysdale Interior Design, a MD design/build firm, and a residential architectural design firm in College Park, MD.
 She served on the design committee for the National Trust for Historic Preservation’s Barracks Row Main Street project.

-Frank is a registered architect in MD and VA and has 25 years of experience in residential architecture.
+Frank is a registered architect in MD and VA and has 26 years of experience in residential architecture.
 He has a BA in Architecture from Lehigh University, and a Master of Architecture from the University of Maryland.
 He’s worked for Landis since January 2017.
 He is married with 3 young children and lives in Rockville.
 His hobby was alternative fuels and he successfully ran his GMC Suburban on vegetable oil for 8 years.
 He and his wife had five dogs for 17 years but they’ve all passed.
 Since they couldn’t envision living in a dog-less home, they brought home 2 rescue dogs last year.
 He highly recommends City Dogs Rescue.

 Jon joined Landis in 2005.
-He is a certified lead carpenter (CLC) with 28 years of construction experience, first as a carpenter then as project manager.
+He is a certified lead carpenter (CLC) with 31 years of construction experience, first as a carpenter then as project manager.
 Jon has a wife, two children, and five large dogs.
 In his free time, Jon loves to water ski.

 Heather grew up in New England and was originally from the Caribbean.
 She went to college in Vermont graduating with a Bachelors of Arts in Psychology from Saint Michael’s College.
 She moved to DC in 2011 and started working at Landis in May 2012.
 She and her husband live in in D.C.
 Their dog Cooper comes with Heather to the office.
 You’ll see him listed on our employee page as emotional support dog.

 Matt is a licensed master plumber in Maryland and Washington, D.C.
 He joined Landis in 2012.
 He has worked as a plumber since 1986 and is highly knowledgeable and experienced with most aspects of plumbing including cast iron boilers, high efficiency boilers, indirect fired water heaters, radiators, and on-demand water heaters.
 He enjoys challenging projects.